 In fact, borrowers can benefit from debt covenants by receiving more favorable debt pricing – e.g. lower interest rate, less principal amortization, waived fees, etc. – and forced operational discipline.

-Affirmative (or Positive) Covenants
+1. Affirmative Covenants (or Positive)

 Affirmative covenants, otherwise called “positive” covenants, require the borrower to perform a certain specified activity – which essentially creates restrictions on the company’s actions.

-If the company is publicly traded, the lender could place requirements that the borrower remains in compliance with the SEC on all the filing requirements, as well as follow the accounting rules established under U.S. GAAP.
+If the company is publicly traded, the lender could place requirements that the borrower remains in compliance with the SEC on all the filing requirements, as well as follows the accounting rules established under U.S. GAAP.

-Examples of Affirmative Debt Covenants
+Examples of Affirmative Debt Covenants:

 - The company must maintain good standing with the SEC and file financials on time per U.S. GAAP reporting standards.